event-sourcery/event-sourcery/README.md

 The core values / concepts are:

-1. Do away with the moving pieces that developersThe library aims to reduce the amount of moving pieces that developers need to write / test.
+1. Reduce the amount of moving pieces that developers need to write / test.
-2. Ideally we use idiomatic expression, but we don't shy away from a bit of magic to accomplish our goals.
+2. Implement with simple idiomatic code that can easily be analyzed by your favorite IDE.
-3. We are putting a lot of the heavy weight onto the value objects.
-These objects know how to serialize / deserialize themselves.
-This is done to prevent every single command / domain event from having serialization code that must be written and tested, when the values can be written / tested once.
+3. No custom event serialization.
+Push any serialization to value objects so that you implement and test serialiation once and not with every event you create.
-4. We support 'personal data' value objects that store data outside of the event store.
-The event store contains a key that refers to a datum.
-The datum is stored in a separate store.
-This is entirely optional but enables compliance with GDPR (right to erasure).
-It just so happens that there are some messy parts when it comes to working with 'erased' values that we haven't resolved through design yet.
-Please feel free to contribute ideas if you think of something better.
+4. Optional personal data value objects store into a separate data store.
+The event stays within the typical event store.
+Easily remove all personal data for an individual who invokes the 'right to erasure'.

 Examples of working with personal data can be found in [PERSONAL_DATA_EXAMPLE.md](https://github.com/event-sourcery/event-sourcery/blob/master/PERSONAL_DATA_EXAMPLE.md).

-This framework is highly volatile and will change rapidly.
+This library is highly volatile and will change rapidly.
+It's being implemented into multiple production projects and will stabilize more soon.

 # Todo List #